Wildelyssa/PhysioWebsite/README.md

     * Send a message, ask for information, ask a question
     * Book an appointment: links to a mailto link or a booking calendar to book online *Book Appointment button: links directly to online calendar to book appoibntment immediately online
-* Add link with within footer, or as a larger section above the footer to join the mailing list: this will apear on every page
+* Add link within footer, or as a larger section above the footer to join the mailing list: this will apear on every page
 * Make the icons on the first page clickable
 * Make a price menu: include a booking button: add emphasis to any ongoing packages or offers with a book now feature for each